-Read an indemnity clause carefully.
-Think about 'what could go wrong' - that is, what loss or damage could be suffered by the party your organisation is indemnifying.
-Consider whether that financial exposure is acceptable.
-Consider whether your organisation has any relevant insurance, or whether any should be taken out to cover a breach of indemnity.
+insurance, or whether any should be taken out to cover a breach of indemnity.
 Force Majeure A force majeure clause relieves a party from performing its contractual obligations due to an event outside the reasonable control of the affected party.
 Force majeure clauses usually exclude liability for a party who is unable to perform their contractual obligations due to a 'force majeure event', on the basis that such events are outside of the party's control.
 Examples of 'force majeure events' may include acts of God, natural disasters, national emergencies, government action or interference, wars or pandemics, but the types of events covered will depend on how the clause is drafted.
 Some clauses may specify an exhaustive list of events covered by the clause, whereas others may be open-ended and just give examples.
+If you anticipate that certain types of 'force majeure event' is required to use reasonable endeavours to mitigate the effect of that event on its ability to fulfil the contract. • Time for performance obligations due to an event outside the reasonable control of the affected party.
+Force majeure clauses usually exclude liability for a party who is unable to perform their contractual obligations due to a 'force majeure event', on the basis that such events are outside of the party's control.
+Examples of 'force majeure events' may include acts of God, natural disasters, national emergencies, government action or interference, wars or pandemics, but the types of events covered will depend on how the clause is drafted.
+Some clauses may specify an exhaustive list of events covered by the clause, whereas others may be open-ended and just give examples.
 If you anticipate that certain types of 'force majeure events' would drastically impact your ability to fulfil your obligations under the contract, it may benefit you to include that type of event in the contract's definition of force majeure.
-Also check that the party impacted by the 'force majeure event' is required to use reasonable endeavours to mitigate the effect of that event on its ability to fulfil the contract Time for performance Does the contract stipulate a time for performance of the obligations under the contract?
+Also check that the party impacted by the 'force majeure event' is required to use reasonable endeavours to mitigate the effect of that event on its ability to fulfil the contract Does the contract stipulate a time for performance of the obligations under the contract, it is performance under the contract?
 If timing is an essential term of the contract, it is important to follow the requirements within the required time frame or significant damages may result.
 Dispute Resolution It's important to review any dispute resolution clause to determine how disputes are to be dealt with under the contract.
 A contract may require a party to follow a certain procedure for resolving disputes.
 Failure to follow these procedures carefully can result in otherwise valid claims under the contract becoming invalidated or excluded.
-A contract may also require a party to seek alternative dispute resolution such as mediation or arbitration before starting formal legal proceedings in a court or tribunal.
-Purposes of your organisation Not-for-profit organisations must ensure that they act within the scope of the purposes of the organisation.
+A contract may also require a party to seek alternative dispute resolution such as mediation or arbitration before starting formal legal proceedings in a court or tribunal. • Purposes of your organisations must ensure that they act within the scope of the purposes of the organisation.
 If you are not sure what the exact purposes of your organisation are, you may find a statement of purposes in the constitution (or rules) of your organisation.
 Consider whether the contract is consistent and within the scope of those purposes.
 Deductible Gift Recipient (DGR) status If your organisation has DGR status, consider whether the proposed contract is consistent with the 'dominant purpose' or 'principal purpose' that your organisation is required to pursue in order to maintain that status.
-Branding and intellectual property Does the agreement allow another party to use your organisation's brand, or other intellectual property such as your organisation's work product or know how?
-Consider the terms of any licence and what limitations should be placed on this.
-If intellectual property is created in connection with the agreement, which party has the rights to that intellectual property?
+Dispute It's important to review any dispute resolution clause to determine how